How Do You Factor X 2 4

 Perfect Squares and Sums of Squares

-It's important to distinguish between differences of squares and sums of squares.
+don't forget to distinguish between differences of squares and sums of squares.
 A difference of squares, such as x² - 4, can be easily factored as (x - 2)(x + 2).
-However, a sum of squares, such as x² + 4, does not factor over real numbers.
+On the flip side, a sum of squares, such as x² + 4, does not factor over real numbers.
 This is because the factors would require terms that, when multiplied, result in a positive constant term without a middle term (bx term).

 Complex Numbers to the Rescue

 While x² + 4 cannot be factored using real numbers, it can be factored using complex numbers.
-Complex numbers extend the real number system by including the imaginary unit i, where i² = -1.
+On the flip side, complex numbers extend the real number system by including the imaginary unit i, where i² = -1.
 This allows us to express the square root of negative numbers and thus factor expressions like x² + 4.

 Introduction to Complex Numbers

 A complex number is a number that can be expressed in the form a + bi, where a and b are real numbers, and i is the imaginary unit.
-The real part is a, and the imaginary part is b.
-Complex numbers allow us to perform arithmetic operations and solve equations that are impossible to solve using only real numbers.
+Which means the real part is a, and the imaginary part is b.
+Complex numbers help us perform arithmetic operations and solve equations that are impossible to solve using only real numbers.

 Factoring x² + 4 Using Complex Numbers